You are here

 How to Apply for the aiM Higher Study Group

-- Ensure the applicant will be permitted time to attend guided study group every Friday for the 10-week period prior to CRA exam from 11:30 a.m. - 1:00 p.m.
+- Ensure the applicant will be permitted time to attend a guided study group every Friday for the 10-week period prior to the CRA exam from 11:30 a.m. - 1:00 p.m.

-- Approve and sign Registration Form for CRA Study Group aiM Higher.
+- Approve and sign the Registration Form for CRA Study Group aiM Higher.